-As one of the three southern group islands known as Nga-Pu-Toru, Atui attracts the spirit of the explorer.
-With no nightclubs, virtually no township, around 400 people and a couple of cafes along with precious little traffic – this is a true escape.
-Life is pretty much the same as it was some 25 years ago and offers therefore a really genuine insight into island living with its five small villages of Tengatangi, Areora, Ngatiarua, Mapumai and Teenui nestled in the centre.
-Gardens thrive on its rich soil and on certain days the soft aroma of organically grown coffee beans roasting wafts past from plantations that produce some of the best Arabica coffee in the Pacific.
+As one of the three Southern Group islands known as Nga-Pu-Toru, Atiu attracts the spirit of the explorer.
+With no nightclubs, virtually no township and a couple of cafes along with precious little traffic – this is a true escape.
+Life is pretty much the same as it was some 25 years ago and therefore offers a really genuine insight into island living with its five small villages of Tengatangi, Areora, Ngatiarua, Mapumai and Teenui nestled in the centre.
+Gardens thrive on Atiu’s rich soil and on certain days the soft aroma of organically grown coffee beans roasting wafts past from plantations that produce some of the best Arabica coffee in the Pacific.

 Getting to Atiu

 Atiu is only a quick 45-minute flight from Rarotonga and Aitutaki with Air Rarotonga.
 From Rarotonga, there are flights three times per week on Saturdays, Mondays and Wednesdays.
 From Aitutaki, there are flights three times per week on Fridays, Mondays and Wednesdays.
 Air Rarotonga also offer an Aitutaki and Atiu Island Combo package.

 There are numerous limestone caves dotted around the island.
 These caves are continually being carved out and eroded by fresh and saltwater.
 Some caves even house pools of artesian water that create both beautiful and exciting swimming holes.
 A walk through the dense tropical jungle covering the Makatea coastline leads to Anatakitaki Cave - a must-see when in Atiu.